20+ Best Employer of Record (Canada) Providers of 2025

 - Compliant onboarding: Preparing offer letters, employment contracts, and policy documentation aligned with local labor laws.

-- Payroll processing and funding: Ensuring the EOR employees are paid accurately and on time across provinces.
+- Payroll processing and funding: Ensuring that the EOR provider pays employees accurately, on time, and ideally in their preferred cycle (typically biweekly or semi-monthly) across provinces.

 - Tax filing and remittance: Handling all statutory deductions, filings, and employer contributions.